Our Staff TEAM

 Courtney’s Direct Line: 407-574-2824

-Jaime is a graduate of the University of Massachusetts Amherst with a B.S. in Biology and will graduate from Tufts University with a M.S. in Marine Biology in February.
+Jaime is a graduate of the University of Massachusetts Amherst with a B.S. in Biology and a graduate from Tufts University with a M.S. in Marine Biology.
 For the past six years, Jaime has conducted research on the impacts of ocean acidification and oil spills on dolphins, fish, and marine invertebrates.

 Outside of work, Jaime loves watching the Patriots or Yankees, snuggling with her two cats, or catching up on her favorite True Crime podcasts.
 Being a New England transplant to South Florida, she also loves traveling to see family and friends.